 While we did successfully reduce the dimensions of our dataset, it was not ready to be fed into our models.
 If we blindly use this novel data, there would be no way of interpreting the result thus making it as good as a guess.
-Therefore, we strategized an alternative by using simulations to test the accuracy of our models before we move forward to testing the real data.
+Therefore, we strategized an alternative by using simulations to test the accuracy of our models before we move forward to testing the real data (discussions).

-Simulation protocol
+Simulation of trait-associated SNPs

 Simulation modeling sheds light on the uncertainties of randomness that occur even in genomics.
 Our approach is to first emulate a small dataset laddering onto the actual dimensions of our initial matrix in order to gauge and optimize a working frame.
 Second, we use a decomposition algorithm, Cholesky decomposition, to artificially inject a correlated variable (X) to the predictor variable (Y).
 This step conditionally creates a known relationship between the xy variables.
 We ran the algorithm several times to produce different sized tables with varying numbers of covariates ranging from [insert numerical range].
 Lastly, we used a machine learning algorithm to identify such covariates.

 Simulating SNP-associated phenotypes

+Tools (R packages) & steps

 The following method is used to simulate SNP-associated phenotypes.
 For illustration purposes, we only generate two cdg level correlated SNPs in this case.
 But this method can be extended to generating any number of cdg level correlated SNPs.
 It is also possible to set the inter-correlation between SNPs.